3dcinetv/Blender-V-theme/README.md

 ![Highlight pressed menu button](/img/Selections05.webp) *New users can quickly identify which is the last selected and the active selected elements.*

-> You can see extensive details as to why these color choices were necessary in this video covering NLA, Tracker, Grease Pencil, VSE and other editors.
+> You can see extensive details as to why these color choices were necessary in video presentation at the bottom of this page covering NLA, Tracker, Grease Pencil, VSE and other editors.